-Keitha Denise Burnett, Ph.D
+Keitha Denise Burnett, Ph.D.

-Over her extensive teaching career in Miami-Dade County Public Schools, Dr. Burnett served as a Social Studies Department Chair, teaching a wide range of courses from exceptional education to advanced placement.
+Throughout her extensive teaching career in Miami-Dade County Public Schools, as a National Board Certified Teacher, Dr. Burnett served as Social Studies Department Chair, teaching a wide range of courses, from exceptional education to advanced placement.
 In 2005, she founded Lawrence Academy, an independent charter school established in honor of her parents, serving primarily a migrant and disadvantaged population.
 Under her leadership, the school became the first charter institution in South Dade to be accredited by SACS, achieving significant success with over 70% of graduates pursuing college education.
-Despite the challenges of under-enrollment that led to the school’s closure after nearly a decade, Dr. Burnett transformed her experiences into a forthcoming book, The Last 180 Days, chronicling the lessons and resilience drawn from her time in school leadership.
+Despite the challenges of under-enrollment that led to the school’s closure after nearly a decade, Dr. Burnett transformed her experiences into a reflective book, "The Last 180 Days", highlighting lessons of resilience.
+She presented a paper, "Building a Model to Measure Resilience," at the 25th Annual International Conference on Education in Athens, Greece, and is currently working on a book related to the topic, scheduled for release in the Fall of 2026.
+The previous year, she presented a paper entitled, “The Power of Purposeful Portfolios in Social Science: An Inclusive Approach to Comprehensive Teaching.”

 • Florida International University - Ph.D